mritogether/mritogether.github.io/23m/registration.md

 #### PubQuiz (Dec 7 - 10PM UTC)
 We challenge you to test your open science, MRI and general knowledge in the MRI Together Super PubQuiz
-* The Pubquiz will take place in the library in Gather.Town.
+* The Pubquiz will take place in the Pub in Gather.Town.
 * Take a free seat at one of the tables and meet your other team members
 * Assign a team captain and come up with a name
 * Wait for further instructions from the PubQuiz masters.